tusphananh/renteverything/chat_service/README.md

 ## Installation

-> Before you can use this service, you need to install api_service and run docker-compose to deploy the database.
+> Before you can use this service, you need to run docker-compose to deploy the database.

 1. Install packages: